innepils/Sanntid_Heis/elevator_project/README.md

 In the handed out peers.go we have added functionality to continuously update the alivePeers to be used in [cost](#cost).
 To avoid concurrency issues while reading and writing to the map both in peers and [assigner](#assigner), we serialize the maps into JSON using Marshal and Unmarshal.

-### Heartbeat
-Sets up the struct which is broadcasted to the network, containing information about new hall requests and state from [assigner](#assigner) each local elevator.

 ### Requests

 This package takes care of logic regarding local requests, giving the options of checking where the requests are, and what resulting behaviour the elevator should have.
 All functions take in the local elevator by using pass-by-reference.